 According to the American Century Cookbook, the first Waldorf Salad was created in New York City in 1893, by Oscar Tschirky, the maître d’hôtel of the Waldorf Astoria.
 The original recipe consisted only of diced red-skinned apples, celery, and mayonnaise.
 Chopped walnuts were added later to this now American classic.
 Some prefer their Waldorf salad made with yogurt, instead of mayo.
-My mother’s version incorporates a cup of mini-marshmellows, which turns this salad into a big hit with children.
+My mother’s version incorporates a cup of mini-marshmallows, which turns this salad into a big hit with children.

 Waldorf Salad Recipe